moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Fetch {#message-fetch}

-Subscribers issue fetch requests for prior objects while the subscriptions are made for the live edge.
-A subscriber issues a FETCH request to a publisher to request objects from a closed range of groups within a track.
-Publisher responds to a FETCH request with either a FETCH_ERROR message or data corresponding to the range requested, over a unidirectional created for the request.
+A subscriber issues a FETCH to a publisher to request a range of objects within a track.
+Any Objects that are not yet published will not be retrieved in the FETCH.

+A publisher responds to a FETCH request with either a FETCH_OK or a FETCH_ERROR message.
+If it responds with FETCH_OK, the publisher creates a new unidirectional stream that is used to send the Objects.

 The object forwarding preference will not apply to fetches.

 The format of FETCH is as follows: